Page Size Checker

 Introduction to Website Page Size

 Website page size refers to the total amount of data (in bytes) required to load a webpage.
 This includes HTML, CSS, JavaScript files, images, and other media content.
-Page size determines how quickly a website loads, directly impacting user experience and search engine optimization (SEO).
+Page size is crucial in determining how quickly a website loads, directly impacting user experience and search engine optimisation (SEO).

 Why Website Page Size Matters